ydu34/SENG202-Team-5-iFOS/seng202_2019_team5_2_README.md

 VI) Running the Acceptance testing
  - In intellJ
- - Select SENG202-Team-5 > src > test > stepDefinations
+ - Select SENG202-Team-5 > src > test > stepDefinitions
  - Right Click on the RunCucumberTest

 VII) Accessing the Admin Screen